 More than a ski slope, it’s a public space, offering public access to the highest point within tens of kilometers.
 Skiing costs, but an elevator and two long stair climbs take everyone to a height of 85 meters for free.
-The side of the building will feature the world’s highest (man-made?) climbing-wall, and there are learning facilities for school classes and others with an interest in cutting edge waste handling and energy production.
+Furthermore, the side of the building now features the world’s highest (man-made?) climbing-wall.
+And there are learning facilities for school classes and others with an interest in cutting edge waste handling and energy production.

 No need to say, technology is going through a fast-paced development.
 So in the decade between the conception of the idea and the startup of power production, a financial crisis (lower consumption) and increased recycling (less waste for burning) means less waste than projected.
 And thus the facility is short of waste, and consequently imports garbage from other Danish cities and even from the UK.
 Maybe (hopefully?), this DKK 25.000.000.000 investment of public money will turn obsolete much sooner than anyone had anticipated.

 With a very positive impression of the conceptual qualities of the project (and with the almost trivial reservations towards most of BIG’s projects: lack of attention to detail and material), there are still two ‘stumblings’ that bother me.
 On is very literal, the other visual: